Caravan (2025 film)

-Caravan (Karavan) is a 2025 drama road film co-written and directed by Zuzana Kirchnerová-Špidlová in her feature directorial debut.
-It stars Anna Geislerová, David Vostrčil, Juliana Brutovská-Oľhová, Mario Russo and Jana Plodková.
+Caravan (Karavan) is a 2025 drama road film co-written and directed by Zuzana Kirchnerová in her feature directorial debut.
+It stars Anna Geislerová, David Vodstrčil, Juliana Brutovská-Oľhová, Mario Russo and Jana Plodková.
 The film had its world premiere in the Un Certain Regard section of the 78th Cannes Film Festival on 22 May 2025, and was theatrically released in the Czech Republic on 28 August 2025.

 Premise

 Ester, a burned out mother, embarks on an Italian road trip with her intellectually disabled son, David.